python/editorial-board/content/updates/2024-03-11-editorial-board-update.md

    - What to do with Changelog.
    - Directives changes in the rst.
 Need to improve the devguide for it.
    - Typographic markups.
 Still under discussion on Discourse.
-   - Think about the outcome first and toolings next.
+   - Think about the outcome first and tooling next.
    - Accessibility checking.
 UI/UX.
 Italics or not.
 7. Ned is talking to a university professor who is building their own IDE/notebook.
    - They see this as a hurdle for teaching Python to students